MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Naz_Virrey_Telco-Customer-Churn/README.md

 ## 3. Preprocessing Summary

+- **Encoding:**

+  Categorical variables such as PhoneService, Contract, PaperlessBilling, PaymentMethod, and the target variable Churn were transformed into numerical values using label encoding.

-- **Data Type Conversion:**
+- **Scaling:**

+  Feature scaling was applied using standardization to transform the input variables to a common scale with zero mean and unit variance.
+This step improves the stability and convergence of the Logistic Regression model and prevents features with larger values from dominating the learning process.

+- **Cleaning steps:**

-  The **TotalCharges** column was converted from a string data type to a numeric format using a type conversion method.
+  The TotalCharges column was converted from a string data type to a numeric format using a type conversion method.
 This step ensures that numerical computations required for statistical analysis and machine learning can be performed correctly.

-- **Handling Missing Values::**

   Missing values that resulted from the data type conversion were addressed by removing the affected rows from the dataset.

-- **Data Reductions:**

-  The **customerID** column was removed from the dataset since it is a unique identifier and does not contribute meaningful information for predicting customer churn.
+  The customerID column was removed from the dataset since it is a unique identifier and does not contribute meaningful information for predicting customer churn.

-- **Encoding:**

-  Categorical variables such as **PhoneService**, **Contract**, **PaperlessBilling**, **PaymentMethod**, and the target variable **Churn** were transformed into numerical values using label encoding.

 - **Train–test split:**

   The data was split into training and testing sets, with 80% of the data used for training and 20% reserved for testing.

-- **Feature Scaling:**

-  Feature scaling was applied using standardization to transform the input variables to a common scale with zero mean and unit variance.
-This step improves the stability and convergence of the Logistic Regression model and prevents features with larger values from dominating the learning process.

 ## 4. Model & Results
 - **Model used:** Logistic Regression